What is Brief or Short-Term Therapy?

 How “short” is Short-Term Therapy?

-CRS does not maintain a formal and exact session limit, however, due to our limited staffing resources and the nature of the therapy we provide, sessions do not extend past 10 a trimester.
+Counseling and Wellness does not maintain a formal and exact session limit, however, due to our limited staffing resources and the nature of the therapy we provide, sessions do not extend past 10 a trimester.

 What if a student needs treatment beyond short-term therapy?